 Examples:

-• An AI checking essays for plagiarism is not high-risk, despite being related to education, as it isn't listed as such.
+- An AI checking an essay for plagiarism is not high-risk, despite being related to education, as it isn't listed as such.

 Implications for the tools we develop